<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Interested in the NIST Framework for your business?
 Learn more by reading our Free NIST Cybersecurity Framework Guide.

 TIA members and the larger ICT industry have recognized the value of the Framework’s approach, and according to their response, are taking steps to promote, implement, and use the Framework as best practice in their security programs.
-Many companies have begun to apply the Framework’s methodology to their individual business models.
+Many companies have begun applying the Framework’s methodology to their business models.

 The NIST Framework was built as a flexible approach that evolves with and encourages tech innovation and individualized security practices for any organization.
-As a risk based approach, companies protect their systems by assessing relevant threats, and also by both developing and implementing appropriate risk-management practices.
+As a risk-based approach, companies protect their systems by assessing relevant threats and developing and implementing appropriate risk-management practices.
 A broad, one-size-fits-all security plan could produce vulnerabilities by simply forcing companies to spend time and resources protecting data or systems that present limited risk to them specifically, and sometimes no risk at all.
 Meeting standards that don’t address companies’ individual security environments is a recipe for missed steps and can cause these organizations to overlook their own needs, instead of spending resources efficiently and effectively.

 The NIST Cybersecurity Framework exemplifies this approach.
 It recognizes the diversity of companies within the U.S. economy, and the need for a flexible, evolving Framework that allows companies of any size to tailor it to their specific business needs, resources, and risk in all areas.
-Government Congress, industry associations as mentioned above, and others have recognized the Framework as an appropriate means to approach running a proactive cyber program.
-Although technically voluntary, more U.S. companies as mentioned earlier are adopting the Framework, and are requiring it for their supply chains and vendors as well.
+Government Congress, industry associations mentioned above, and others have recognized the Framework as an appropriate way to run a proactive cyber program.
+Although technically voluntary, more U.S. companies, as mentioned earlier, are adopting the Framework and requiring it for their supply chains and vendors.

 Learn How CyberStrong Streamlines the NIST Cybersecurity Framework Adoption